 - Children trafficked for sex or labor exploitation

 Human traffickers seek people who will not be missed — vulnerable and powerless individuals.
-A birth certificate helps protect children from human trafficking, child labor, early marriage, and underage conscription into armed forces.
+A birth certificate helps protect children from human trafficking, child labor, child marriage, and underage conscription into armed forces.

 If a child is abused, neglected, exploited, or exposed to violence, a birth certificate ensures his or her access to services and justice systems.
 If children are separated from their parents as a result of natural disaster or conflict, a birth certificate helps reunite the family more quickly.

 “A simple piece of paper, a birth certificate, helps ensure that children have access to education, immunizations, and other social services,” explains Bousquette.
 “Birth registration is foundational to protecting children from abuse, neglect, exploitation, and violence.”

 World Vision advocates have been voicing support for the Girls Count Act for more than a year, contacting Congress about the legislation nearly 15,000 times.
 Advocates also wrote op-eds for local papers and met with members of Congress and legislative staff to push for the passage of the bill.

 “Sending an email or making a phone call may seem trivial,” says Christina Bradic of World Vision’s advocacy team, “but it is these small actions of advocates that collectively moved the Girls Count Act through Congress.”

 Of all of the bills introduced this session, only 4 percent have received a vote.

 - Read more about World Vision’s global child protection efforts.